-NOTE: Do not attempt to program the FPGA using xsdk or vivado on the UNM server.
+NOTE: Do not attempt to program the FPGA using xsdk or vivado.
 I have not provided the .bit files that you would need for this, nor do you have permission to the usb programming ports.
-Please use the program\FPGA.elf process instead.
+Please use the program_FPGA.elf process instead.